[x]

-Colon, Semicolons, and Hyphens by =Mattiello:iconMattiello:
+Colon, Semicolons, and Hyphens

 Trouble often arises when dealing with combining sentences.
 It's good you're taking a look at this - very good.
 How many of you have wondered how to use a colon?
 A Semi-Colon?
 How about a Hyphen?
 Well, this piece of literature will keep your head spinning for a while.
-Not because you are going to be confused, but because a rather large amount of information.
+Not because you are going to be confused, but because there is a rather large amount of information.
 However, you shouldn't let that stop you from becoming a better writer, right?
-So, let us continue with the lesson on...
+So, let us continue with the lesson on:

 Confused?
 Well, look at the sentence below: